coherent-research/dcs-documentation/DCSUserGuide.md

 10 | 13 | 01/01/2015 14:30

-A register reset should be created with a timestamp of 01/01/2015 14:00 since this is the start of the period where the new meter is metering and therefore is considered to be the point at which the reset occured.
+A register reset should be created with a timestamp of 01/01/2015 14:00 since this is the start of the period where the new meter is metering and therefore is considered to be the point at which the reset occurred.
 The total value should be an estimation of the total at the start of this period based on the old register and so should be set to, e.g., 70 (since the last known value of the old register was 20010 at 10:30 and the consumption is averaging 10 per period then this seems a reasonable estimation).